invcble/Artemis-Automation-Macro/README.md

 ## Next Steps

-Integrate all macros together through the overall project workflow for streamlined operation.
+Integrate all macros together for a streamlined operation and ease of access.

 ## Contact Information